Ten Years Later… My 9-11 Thoughts

 But it was my sons who longed for.
 My heart was crying out to love them in this vulnerable state we now found ourselves on September 11, 2001.
 I called the babysitter to see how they were doing.
 The sitter answered that Cory and Kevin were doing well and that every parent was calling in (she watched several children in her home) just like I had done.
 This momentarily sated me but I still could not wait to get home to see them.

-I honestly don’t think I got a single bit of work done the rest of the day.
+I honestly don’t think I got a single bit of work done the rest of the day at Skywalker.
 All I could think about was the day’s events and my two boys.

 My whole attitude and outlook – as did that of the entire country – changed that day.
-On my main website, VHTrading.com, I post these thoughts on the site’s message boards:
+On my main website at the time, VHTrading.com, I post these thoughts on the site’s message boards:

 “Let me preface this by saying that we — the VH Trading community — are a global congregation.
 We’re made up of all nationalities, we’re all equals, and we’re all friends.
 But the vast majority of us are from the U.S., and this post is directed to you guys… Today’s events are absolutely unfathomable.
 I still can’t believe it happened.
 It’s all so surreal…never in my life have I been personally shaken so much about an act of terrorism, an act of war… Sad.
 I’m sure most of you feel the same way as I do.
 It’s shaken us to the very core of our national spirit.
 I’m sure that’s exactly what the terrorists wanted to do; disrupt the everyday lives of Americans and instill fear and dismay into our hearts.
 Let’s show them that this has not beaten us.
 If you have a flag, dig it out of your closet and display it on your house.
 Attach it to your cars.
 Show everyone that the American spirit is alive and well.
 Do something nice for somebody.
 Buy them lunch or dinner.
 Let someone ahead of you in line.
 Give someone a hand when they need it.
 Yeah, I know; sometimes people can normally be jerks.
 But if you’re nice to them, there’s a good chance they’ll return the favor to you (or someone else).
 As a nation we can unify ourselves if we show each other that depression and chaos hasn’t gotten the best of us; instead, show that hope and kindness will thrive in the aftermath.
 Many news pundits have commented on the situation, “the terrorists have already won.
 They achieved their objective” I disagree.
 When we band together as a country in spirit, we can show the world (and especially the terrorists) that we can win.
 And we will win.
 Pray for those who may still be alive in the rubble.
 Pray the families that’ve lost a loved one one today.
 And fear not; we will get the motherfucker(s) behind this and bomb their asses back to the stone age.”